Recycling and waste

 Cartridges are currently recycled through 'Close the Loop' and the metals, plastics and inks are recovered from all types of print cartridges.

-For every tonne of material collected 10 tonnes of carbon is saved.
+For every tonne of material collected, 10 tonnes of carbon are saved.

 Expanded polystyrene is made by expanding beads of polystyrene plastic (like popcorn) which are then fused together.
 Expanded polystyrene can be easily identified if the beads of foam can be easily seen when foam is broken.
 Polystyrene packaging can’t be recycled via standard commingled recycling collections, and when disposed via general waste collections it ends up taking up precious space in landfill, and does not break down.